blablacar/blablatech/_posts/2015-01-30-cassandra-gets-in-blablacar.md

 <img src="/images/2015-01-30_cassandra-gets-in-blablacar/cassandra_bbc.png" class="pull-right" style="width: 307px;" />

 Promote and introduce a new kind of datastore in a company is always quite tricky.
-Beyond the necesssary explanation how this new technology meets expectations, the most important task is to support change and help developer teams to take advantage of it.
+Beyond the necessary explanation how this new technology meets expectations, the most important task is to support change and help developer teams to take advantage of it.

 [BlaBlaCar](http://www.blablacar.com/) is a trusted community marketplace that connects drivers with empty seats to passengers looking for a ride.
-It is a fast-growing French firm delivering ride-sharing service accross **14 countries including India**.
-With **200 people** and more than **11 million users** with international growth rate exceeding **500,000** new users monthly, **Data flow is becoming really huge** !
+It is a fast-growing French firm delivering ride-sharing service across **14 countries including India**.
+With **200+ people** and **11+ million users** with international growth rate exceeding **500,000** new users monthly, **Data flow is becoming really huge**!

-As a former consultant in BigData (@NickyintheCloud), I've been mandated by **BlaBlaCar to set up and steer a Data Team** of which one of the main tasks is to **migrate some entities from traditionnal relational databases like MySQL to Cassandra** and prepare the company to tackle Data pressure especially on **a multi-region context**.
+As a former consultant in BigData (@NickyintheCloud), I've been mandated by **BlaBlaCar to set up and steer a Data Team** of which one of the main tasks is to **migrate some entities from traditional relational databases like MySQL to Cassandra** and prepare the company to tackle Data pressure especially on **a multi-region context**.

-The purpose of this document is not to present how we, the Data Team, are designing Cassandra tables in a query driven approach but how by a **funny and interactive demo with raspbberies and elbow grease, it is possible to propagate the Cassandra spirit to tech teams** !
-Oh ya !..
+The purpose of this document is not to present how we, the Data Team, are designing Cassandra tables in a query driven approach but how by a **funny and interactive demo with raspberries and elbow grease, it is possible to propagate the Cassandra spirit to tech teams** !
+Oh ya!

-### The demo##
+### The demo
-There are some very good posts on the web for setting up Cassandra clusters with raspberrypies (<http://www.datastax.com/dev/blog/32-node-raspberry-pi-cassandra-cluster>) and the C* Summit 2013 presentation (<http://fr.slideshare.net/planetcassandra/5-andy-cobley-raspberry-pi>) by @AndyCobley, great job guys it was really inspiring !
+There are some very good posts on the web for [setting up Cassandra clusters with Raspberry Pies](<http://www.datastax.com/dev/blog/32-node-raspberry-pi-cassandra-cluster>) and the [C* Summit 2013 presentation](<http://fr.slideshare.net/planetcassandra/5-andy-cobley-raspberry-pi>) by @AndyCobley, great job guys it was really inspiring!

-This new **demo**, based on Cassandra & Raspberry pi, is not only intended to **set up a multi-DCs high-resilient cluster** but also to demonstrate **how efficient the cassandra consistency levels tuning for write operations is** !
+This new **demo**, based on Cassandra & Raspberry Pi, is not only intended to **set up a multi-DCs high-resilient cluster** but also to demonstrate **how efficient the cassandra consistency levels tuning for write operations is**!

 ![](/images/2015-01-30_cassandra-gets-in-blablacar/IMG_8590.JPG =600x)

-As you could see above on the final demo panel, we have many elements to illustrate Cassandra resiliency :
+As you could see above on the final demo panel, we have many elements to illustrate Cassandra resiliency:

 * multi-DC context (2 DCs)
 * multi-rack per DC (DC1 : 3 racks, DC2 : 1 rack)